Learn about Medicare options and how to choose the best Montana Medicare Advantage plan for your needs

 Quick facts about Medicare Advantage plans in Montana

-• 30% of Montana Medicare enrollees are on Medicare Advantage plans, which is significantly less than the nationwide enrollment rate of 54%.
+About 30% of Montana Medicare enrollees are on Medicare Advantage plans, significantly less than the nationwide enrollment rate of around 54%.

-• Several counties have fewer than 5 Medicare Advantage options, and Blaine County, MT, has zero options.
+Several counties have fewer than 5 Medicare Advantage options, and some rural counties have very limited or no options at all.

 Overview of Medicare Advantage

-Medicare Advantage plans are a popular option among Medicare beneficiaries (although they’re notably less common in Montana).
+Medicare Advantage plans are a popular option among Medicare beneficiaries nationwide, though they're notably less common in Montana.
 As an alternative to Original Medicare, they must cover at least the same things as Original Medicare.
 They often provide additional coverage for things like eye exams, dental care, hearing aids, and prescription drugs.

 Pros of Medicare Advantage

-There’s a reason over 50% of Medicare beneficiaries nationwide choose to enroll in Medicare Advantage plans.
-Many people are able to squeeze a lot of value from their Medicare Advantage plans.
+There's a reason over half of Medicare beneficiaries nationwide choose to enroll in Medicare Advantage plans.
+Many people are able to get a lot of value from them.

 Extra benefits